 Not easy to find

 As time goes on, I don’t expect erythritol to be a daily part of my diet.
-My ultimate goal is to drink my coffee black… or even cut out coffee altogether (imagine that!).
+My ultimate goal is to drink my coffee black… or even cut out coffee altogether (imagine that!.
 For the time being, however, erythritol lets me enjoy my coffee without having to use sugar and I can’t find much harm in it.
-If you can’t stand the taste of artificial sweeteners but struggle to get the sugar out of your diet, you might find this stuff useful, too.
+If you cant stand the taste of artificial sweeteners but struggle to get the sugar out of your diet, you might find this stuff useful, too.

 I wanted to comment on how the brownies were not only tasty but filling.
 There was no way I could eat more two without feeling stuffed!

 Oh, great putting the spotlight on erythritol!
 I agree with your take on things.
-It may not be primal, but it’s a lifesaver for us sugar addicts looking to live at least 80% of the time like Grok.
+It may not be primal, but it’s a lifesaver for us sugar addicts looking to live at least 80% of the time like Grok. 😉 The health benefits of it trump its chemical nature!

 That brownie still looks chocolaty and good.
 Do you have a recipe?